skift/integration-docs/forum-api.md

 The `icons` key is an object with information on both the color and white-only versions of the icons. **The color version is intended to be used in the event picker grid.
 The white version is intended for use in the navigation sidebar.** The `location` property has a shorthand of where the icons should be used.

+The `ads` key is an object with keys for each ad location.
+Each ad slot has the URI of an image and ad campaign link.

 #### All other queries
 A `GET` request to a resource will retrieve the entire list of entries.
 Individual items can be retrieved by ID, i.e. `GET` `speakers/id/1`.